snototter/viren2d/docs/source/tutorial/colorization-colormaps.rst

 Sequential (*aka* linear) color maps linearly increase/decrease the lightness and/or saturation over the color map range.
-They are the most generic color maps and shoulde be used to represent data which has an intrinsic ordering.
+They are the most generic color maps and should be used to represent data which has an intrinsic ordering.

 .. image:: ../images/colormaps-cheat-sheet-sequential.png
    :width: 480